The Cheapest, Easiest, Fastest Ways to Become an English Teacher in Mexico

 As a retired or semi-retired expat, you probably aren’t going to aspire to teaching in a university classroom, nor will you likely to be up for eye-rolling, slouching middle-school students.

-Like many expats, I’d like to teach maybe four or five classes a week, understanding that prep time will probably equal classroom time until I have a repository of lesson plans banked away.
+Like those expats, I thought I might like to teach maybe four or five classes a week, with the understanding that I would probably spend quite a bit of time preparing for the lessons in addition to actually teaching, at least until I have a repository of lesson plans banked away.

 Mexican students seeking to go to graduate schools in the United States and Europe are required to take a language proficiency test, called the TOEFL exam (Test of English as a Foreign Language).
 Similar tests are the IELTS exam (International English Language Testing System).
-The tests are administered on-line at testing centers and takes about four and a half hours.
+The tests are administered on-line at testing centers and take about four and a half hours to complete.

 The standardized test measures speaking, writing, listening and reading skills.
 Like LSATs for law schools, students often take preparatory courses for these exams.
 Fabiola downloaded and studied the preparatory course materials, took the test herself, and then developed her own syllabus for teaching clients how to prepare for the exams.